 Who Could And Should Practice Silver Service

 Whilst working onboard yachts, you will be expected to know all forms of service.
-Each service will be called upon depending on the nature of the yacht, the guests and host taste and if the setting is informal or formal.
+Each service will be called upon depending on the nature of the yacht, the guests and host taste.
+And whether the setting is informal or formal.

 As a butler, it is vital to have knowledge of, and experience in Silver Service to the highest standard.
-If your knowledge of the subject is slightly rusty, we highly recommend enrolling in a Silver Service course.
-It is vital to stay up to date with your qualifications and practice, and joining a Silver Service course will do just that.
+Because if your knowledge of the subject is slightly rusty, we highly recommend enrolling in a Silver Service course.
+It is vital to stay up to date with your qualifications and practice.
+And joining a Silver Service course will do just that.

-Whereas some households would prefer the Chef to very much stay in the background and not be actively part of the family life, other households have a more interactive setup.
-It’s mostly in these situations that knowledge of silver service will be highly appreciated and will really make you shine in front of the principals.
+Whereas some households would prefer the Chef to very much stay in the background and not be actively part of the family life.
+Other households have a more interactive setup.
+It’s mostly in these situations that knowledge of silver service will be highly appreciated.
+And it will really make you shine in front of the principals.

 As a nanny, you might have never thought of the option, or relevance of doing a Silver Service qualification.
-And although your main focus and priority will always be on the children, it comes back to these new multi-tasked roles that have become increasingly popular.
+And although your main focus and priority will always be on the children.
+It does come back to these new multi-tasked roles that have become increasingly popular.

-Many households nowadays would much rather invest (more) money in a member of staff that can be serving multiple roles, so there is one trusted person in the house taking care of several different things.
-If you, as their trusted childcare provider, would also be able to prepare their dinner parties, set the table and be there to serve the food and drink in an outstandingly professional manner, you will have a unique set of skills that will make you stand out, and highly valued.
+Many households nowadays would much rather invest (more) money in a member of staff that can be serving multiple roles.
+Just so there is one trusted person in the house taking care of several different things.
+If you, as their trusted childcare provider, would also be able to prepare their dinner parties, set the table and be there to serve the food and drink in an outstandingly professional manner.
+Then you will have a unique set of skills that will make you stand out, and highly valued.
 Don’t be a nanny who asks the question “what is silver service”.